Business, Science, Liberal Arts & French Language

 THERE’S MORE TO DISCOVER WITH ISA

 ISA excursions allow you to explore the diverse, distinct, and gorgeous landscape of France and Belgium that you may not get to visit on your own.
-While abroad, you will have the chance to go on one multi-day trip, two day trips, and one optional trip to the following destinations.
+While abroad, you will have the chance to go on included and optional trips to the following destinations.

 You will spend the first couple of days of your time abroad in Paris, before heading to Lille.
 You will have plenty of free time to explore the famed City of Light and will also have coordinated activities, such as a boat tour on the Seine and a visit to one of the city's famed museums.
 Visitors love the Eiffel Tower, Sacré Coeur, the Opéra Garnier, and strolling down the Champs Elysées.

 The international business capital of Western Europe, Brussels' history of Roman, French, German, and Dutch influence makes it a unique yet charming cosmopolitan city.
 Home to the European Union, the UN, the European Parliament,and NATO, it's a great place to visit if you enjoy international politics.
 While on this trip, you will have a guided walking tour of the city to see sites such as St Michael's Cathedral, the Grande Place, and Mannequin Pis.
 In your free time,you can find quaint alleys lined with picturesque restaurants, delicious sweets shops, cute boutiques, and cafés galore.
 It's a great opportunity to sample Belgiun chocolates and/or waffles.

 Bruges has been called the "Venice of the North" because of its stunning canals and beautifully preserved buildings.
 While on this excursion, you will take a guided boat tour through Bruges, highlighting the main sights in the city.
 You will have plenty of free time to explore many of the city's famed attractions, including the Beguinage, the Basilica of the Holy Blood, and the Bruges belfry.